splaisan/GenomicConsensus/doc/VariantsGffSpecification.rst

     ##feature-ontology http://song.cvs.sourceforge.net/*checkout*/song/ontology/sofa.obo?revision=1.12
     ##source GenomicConsensus v0.1.0
     ##source-commandline callVariants.py --algorithm=plurality aligned_reads.cmp.h5 -o variants.gff
-    ##sequence-header ref000022 EGFR_Exon_23
-    ##sequence-region ref000022 1 189
+    ##sequence-region EGFR_Exon_23 1 189
-    ##sequence-region ref000022 200 235
-    ##sequence-header ref000023 EGFR_Exon_24
-    ##sequence-region ref000023 1 200
+    ##sequence-header EGFR_Exon_24 1 200

-The ``source`` and ``source-commandline`` describe the name and version of the software generating the file.  ``sequence-header`` describes a mapping between the full name of a reference group (i.e. a reference contig), and the local identifier that will be used to denote that reference group in the file.
-Here, the full name is ``EGFR_Exon_23``, while the local identifier is ``ref00022``.
-The local identifier will always be purely alphanumeric.
+The ``source`` and ``source-commandline`` describe the name and version of the software generating the file.

-There can be many reference groups and regions present in the file.
-They will always represented as the last portion of the header block, in the order *sequence-header*, corresponding *sequence-regions*.

 ``pacbio-variant-version`` reflects the specification version that the file contents should adhere to.

+  The ``sequence-region`` headers describe the names and extents of the reference groups (i.e. reference contigs) that will be refered to in the file.
+The names are the same as the full FASTA header.